ConnorDeMeyer/ECS/README.md

 ### Type View

 The `TypeView<Component>` class is the container for all the Components in a registry.
-It is respnsible for managing the `References` and resizing data whenever it needs to.
+It is responsible for managing the `References` and resizing data whenever it needs to.

 ### Type Binding